gvop/react-store-selector/readme.md

 ### Adding values to the store

-To add values to the store, you can use the `props.setStoreValue` method that is avalble on the component that is exported with the `storeSelector`
+To add values to the store, you can use the `props.setStoreValue` method that is avalble on the component that is exported with the `storeSelector`.

+The first argument is the key, the second argument is the value

 ```
 import { storeSelector } from '@gvop/react-store-selector';